slimphp/Slim/docs/views-custom.markdown

         }
     }

-The custom view can do whatever it wants, so long as it returns the template’s rendered output as a string.
+The custom view can do whatever it wants, so long as it returns the template's rendered output as a string.
 A custom view makes it easy to integrate popular PHP template systems like Twig or Smarty.

 You can browse ready-to-use custom views that work with popular PHP template engines in the [Slim-Extras](https://github.com/codeguy/Slim-Extras) repository on GitHub.